MalekMt-git/PyCleanThon/README.md

 Python + Clean Architecture + Flask

-An small project to demonstrate use of Clean Architecture with Python
+A small project to demonstrate the use of Clean Architecture with Python

 Android version: https://github.com/MalekMt-git/Rijksmuseum